 The game has a full 24-hour time cycle, even though Jimmy normally passes out at 2 AM and wakes up at only 8 AM.
 It may have been possible that Jimmy was supposed to stay up all night, and do some odd jobs, much like the mainline Grand Theft Auto games.

 This unused time cycle can be seen via a certain glitch that only works on the PlayStation 2 version, even though the glitch cannot be done in the fall season.
 It was fixed in Scholarship Edition.

 Unknown.
-Might've been related to the scrapped bike customization system.
+Might have been related to the scrapped bike customization system.

 When set to False, it unlocks the framerate of the game.

 Breaks some of the in-game QTEs, making them much harder, and speeds up some scripted camera movements.
 This is technically used after the Boxing Minigame, but is set to True, even though it's never set to False to begin with.

 Makes a specified ped attack a specified car.

 Similar to the previous one, but doesn't seem to work.

 Was going to be used in an earlier version of Prep Challenge.